10. How to Find the Hero Angle for Food Photography

 Your shoots will start to look the same if you overuse that one daisy-patterned plate.

-Keep an eye out for block neutral colours and stock up.
+Keep an eye out for block neutral colors and stock up.

 Most people new to food photography think that in order to take the best images, we need to have the best camera.
 But in actual fact, it’s having a good quality lens that can make more of a difference than a camera.